davidnalesnik/frontend-nanodegree-mobile-portfolio/README.md

 1. In order to build the project, we use various Grunt plug-ins.
 Grunt requires Node.js, so you may need to [install it](https://nodejs.org/en/).

-1. In the terminal, navigate to the `src` directory and type
+1. In the terminal, navigate to the root directory of the project and type

   `npm install`